 Covering some 12% of New Zealand’s area, Southland has just 2.2% of its population: 93,339 residents in 2013.

-One Southland family has been recognised by the Guinness book of records as the largest known English-speaking family in the world.
+One Southland family has been recognised by Guinness world records as the world’s largest known English-speaking family.
 The Taylor family was descended from James and Betty, who arrived in Port Chalmers in 1860 with eight children.
 Developing a carrying business, James shifted to Winton in 1862 to cart gravel for the roads that helped hundreds of farmers settle in the area.
 First-generation family members settled around the province, and bred prolifically.
 By 2002, one in every 20 Southlanders was a member of the Taylor dynasty.

 Levelling off in rural areas …